 - Unsolved problems create conflict and build tension.

 - Individual and group connections affect story direction.

 - Traits and behaviors influence reactions to plot events.

 - Dialogue effects the story’s pace.

 There are a variety of techniques used to develop characters.
-Scrivener gives you the capability to document and reference your preferred method of creating character profiles.
+In addition, Scrivener gives you the ability to document and reference your preferred method of creating character profiles.

 Story Character Blueprint

 For example, you can use the Enneagram of Personality to profile a character’s emotions and behaviors based on whether the individual feels secure or stressed.
-Each of the nine types has an optional “wing” component that can change a person’s profile, giving writers many variations of characters with realistic traits.
+Each of the nine types has an optional “wing” component that can change a person’s profile.
+In other words, Enneagram types inspire writers to create variations of characters with realistic traits.

 Enneagram Levels of Development

 Within Scrivener, you can store these descriptions and charts showing the progression of Enneagram behaviors based on how an event influences the characters.